For a complete list of course offerings see the Degree Plans found in current and previous catalog's.

 NSG-240 | Lakota Medical and Cultural Experience | 1 credit

-This course engages the student in an intensive trip to Mission, South Dakota and the Rosebud Reservation to study the culture, examine issues surrounding poor medical access, poverty, oppression and offer medical and general mission services to the aggregate population.
+This course engages the student in an intensive cultural immersion experience in Mission, South Dakota and the Rosebud Reservation.
+Students learn about the Lakota culture, examine issues surrounding poor medical access, poverty, oppression and offer nursing and general services to the aggregate population.
 On campus and/or online classes will be held weekly in preparation for the experience.
-A final reflection of the course and experience will be submitted after the trip.
+A final reflection of the course and experience will be submitted.

 NSG-281 | Pharmacology for Nurses | 2 credits